rsyncOSX/mydocsy/content/en/docs/settings/networksettings.md

 - By default, "on," a summary of each synchronization is added to the log records.
 View "Log Listings" from the Sidebar.

+**No time delay Synchronize URL-actions**

+- If "on", the estimated tasks, by URL-action, will be Synchronized without any possibility to abort the action.

 **Confirm Execution:**

 - See below.